kylanhurt/larang-rebuild/README.md

 # larang-rebuild

+* This project is a combination of Angular (on the front end) and Laravel (PHP Framework) on the back-end.
+The latter is specifically installed within the /api folder, making that the root endpoint for all AJAX calls from Angular.

 * Please note that both npm install / update and composer install / update will have to occur within the root and /api directories (respectively)

 * Also don't forget to add .env file to /api, and also run 'php artisan up'